keithzg/dbdoczygen-fonts/README.md

 ## Requirements

-You'll need at least FontForge, as well as `eot-utils` (that's the *buntu package, at least) for the EOT output.
+You'll need at least FontForge, as well as `eot-utils` (that's the *buntu package, at least) for the EOT output and `woff2_compress` (from the woff2 package).
 On Debian or Ubuntu, then, you should run:

 ```
-apt install fontforge eot-utils
+apt install fontforge eot-utils woff2
 ```

 ## Design